anchemy/anchemy/README.md

-- 👋 Hi, I’m @annikorp
+- 👋 Hi, I’m @arguemore
 - 👀 I’m interested in all things Design, Arts, and Literature.
 - 🌱 I’m currently learning Marketing and how to use Docker.
 - 💞️ I’m looking to collaborate on the apps I'm making.